floppydisk525/RaspPiTempFan/README.md

 (Display output here...)

 ## LET'S CODE
 In order to expedite code, I borrowed the base code from https://github.com/floppydisk525/blinkio.
 I already had a breadboard setup for an input, output LED, and heart beat timer.
 Seems logical to use those items as a precursor for this project.
-Ultimatley, I would like to have an input button to act as an override from the Raspberry Pi control and turn it on manually, if say the wife decides that's what needs to be done:-).
+Ultimatley, I would like to have an input button to act as an override from the Raspberry Pi control and turn it on manually.

 I renamed the code to tempio.c (from blinkio.c) and placed it in the cprog folder of this project.
 Also, I updated the header text to indicate the change in the tempio.c file.